ParjadM/glass-generator/README.md

 ✨ Real-Time Live Preview: Instantly see the results of every adjustment in the interactive preview panel.

-** draggable Interface:** Drag the preview element around to see how the glass effect interacts with different parts of the background.
+🖐️ Draggable Interface: Drag the preview element around to see how the glass effect interacts with different parts of the background.

 🎨 Full Customization: